emedware/omni18n/README.md

 client.interpolate({key: '*', zones: [], client}, '{date|$0|month: numeric}', new Date('2021-11-01T12:34:56.789Z'));	// 11
 ```

-Also, each locate has a property `timeZone`.
+Also, each client has a property `timeZone`.
 If set, it will be the default `timeZone` used in the options.
-Its format is the one of `Date.toLocaleString()`
+Its format is the one taken by `Date.toLocaleString()`

 #### Other hard-coded